 These medications are used frequently for the treatment of ADD/ADHD.
 As these medications are stimulants they are banned from use in athletes in collegiate/Olympic sports.
 A formal diagnosis given by a trained psychologist is required and needs to be documented in drug tested athletes for these medications to be used.

 Each state/school has different requirements but in general each high school student needs a physical examination every other year.
 Make sure to schedule the appointment early so you are not rushing right before practice starts.
 Universities will check all freshman and perform interim physicals each of the following years.
-The NCAA requires sickle cell trait testing for incoming first years.
-There is a waiver that can be signed for the sickle cell test but we recommend taking the test at the same time as the physical.
+The NCAA requires sickle cell trait (SST) testing for incoming first years.
+We recommend taking the SST test at the same time as the physical.
 Some universities are requiring an ECG (electrocardiogram) for incoming freshman and this is often performed at the college/university.